Snaacky/thewiki/docs/tutorials/comparison.md

 #### Cropping

-Crops the source video by *n* pixels from the selected direction.
+Crops the source video by *n* pixels from the selected side.
 For example, `left=20` will remove 20 horizonal pixels starting from the left side. *This should be used for sources that use letterboxing or other form of crop.*

 !!!warning
-16-bit is required for odd numbers.
+16-bit is required for odd frame numbers.
 [Make sure you are using the 16-bit color depth.](#depth) !!!

 ```py